Hans Hansson – Falkland

 The secret Wilderness

 Falkland Islands: Welcome to the Wild End, where penguins outnumber people by hundreds of thousands: an incredible “photo spectacle” that you will remember for a lifetime.
-The Falkland Islands really have something for everyone.
-Wildlife is the most obvious.
-A trip to take beautiful photographs and discover wildlife in the Falkland Islands for 8 days with 12 people on board.
+This destination truly has something for everyone.
+Falklands wildlife is the standout feature.
+A Falklands cruise to take beautiful photographs and discover its wildlife over 8 days with only 12 people on board.
 A memorable experience that will move and amaze you forever.

 What else? you can kitesurf here!